Eyewitnesses say Nigerian forces opened fire on protesters in Lagos - NewsChannel 3-12

 Eyewitnesses say Nigerian forces opened fire on protesters in Lagos

-Clashes between protesters and law enforcement agents in Lagos turned bloody on Tuesday, despite a state-wide curfew, with eyewitnesses telling CNN that multiple demonstrators have been shot by soldiers.
+Protests against police brutality in Lagos turned bloody on Tuesday despite a state-wide curfew, with eyewitnesses telling CNN that multiple demonstrators have been shot by soldiers.

 Demonstrators have taken part in daily protests across the country for nearly two weeks over widespread claims of kidnapping, harassment, and extortion by a police unit know as the Special Anti-Robbery Squad (SARS).
 Tuesday saw the state governor impose a 24-hour curfew and deploy anti-riot police to the city.

-Note: This story has been updated to remove an incorrect dateline.